 ODQL is the querying language used in Jasmine ODB.
 It is really more of a programming language that's fully capable of sequences, selections and loops.
-It can be used directly from a command line environment through the ODQL interpreter named codqlie or embedded in a programming language similar to SQL.
+It can be used directly from a command line environment through the ODQL interpreter named codqlie or embedded in a programming language similar to embedded SQL.
 Using embedded ODQL is outside of the scope of this introduction and the following steps just show how to start and stop codqlie and issue ODQL queries both interactively and as script through this tool.

 The Jasmine server must be running in order for the codqlie tool to work.
-Use the netStartJasmine command in a Windows Command Prompt to check this.
+Use the net start Jasmine command in a Command Prompt to check this.

-To start codqlie in interactive mode, start a Windows Command Prompt and issue the command: codqlie
+To start codqlie in interactive mode, start a Command Prompt window and issue the command: codqlie

+'''

+D:\codqlie

 Client ODQL Interpreter

 Jasmine ii ODB

-Portions of this product Copyright 1996-2001 Computer

-Associates International, Inc.
+Portions of this product Copyright 1996-2000 Computer Associates International, Inc.

-Portions of this product Copyright 1996-2001 FUJITSU LIMITED
+Portions of this product Copyright 1996-2000 FUJITSU LIMITED

-Portions of this product Copyright 1996-2001 Computer

-Associates International, Inc. & FUJITSU LIMITED
+Portions of this product Copyright 1996-2000 Computer Associates International, Inc. & FUJITSU LIMITED

-Connecting to host L398.
+Connecting to host ISOO8.

-L398(systemCF) >
+ISOO8(systemCF) >

+'''